exercism/rust/concepts/string-vs-str/about.md

 `&str` is immutable.

 The proper pronunciation of `&str` is "ref string".
-`String` is a potentially-mutable utf8-encoded representation of a sequence of Unicode codepoints.
+`String` is a potentially-mutable utf8-encoded representation of a sequence of Unicode code points.
 (In Java or C#, this type is called `StringBuilder`.)

 `&str` is a read only view of a well-formed utf8 sequence.
 Because it's a reference, it is `Copy` and can be shared.